buttercup-php/protects/tests/Buttercup/Protects/Tests/index.markdown

 # Buttercup.Protects

-**Buttercup.Protects** is PHP library of interfaces for building Aggregates that protect business invariants, and that record Domain Events.
+**Buttercup.Protects** is a PHP library for building Aggregates that protect business invariants, and that record Domain Events.

 - [01 IdentifiesAggregate](01-IdentifiesAggregate.html)